department-of-veterans-affairs/content-build/README.md

 By default CORS on vets-api will be blocked, but you can allow the request by adding the [Allow CORS: Access-Control-Allow-Origin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) browser extension (if something similar if you're not using Chrome).
 Be sure to select "Access-Control-Allow-Credentials" in the settings.

+You have full access to terminal commands in codespaces.
+If you want to manually build or watch we have: `yarn build:codespaces` and `yarn watch:codespaces` available to help.

 ## Running tests

 ### Unit tests